LGA and PGA are types of surface mount technologies (SMT) that define how the processor will mount on the motherboard.

 Breaking CPU Pins can be FAR MORE EXPENSIVE Than Breaking Motherboard Pins

-A CPUs is often twice, if not multiple times, as expensive as the motherboard.
-I would rather have less durable motherboard than a less durable CPU.
+A CPU is often twice, if not multiple times, as expensive as the motherboard.
+I would rather have a less durable motherboard than a less durable CPU.

 Also Read: Where is the CPU Located in a Computer?

 Here is a quick definition you can take note off:

 - More durable CPU

 - Pins found on the Motherboard

 - Pins found on the processors

 - Motherboard has a socket with tiny holes in them